 What is Beef Bourguignon traditionally served with?

 I have not made this yet in my slow cooker but it is on my list to do soon.
 When I do I will link those instructions here for you to follow.
+Looking for more easy Instant Pot beef recipes you say??
+We’ve got a bunch but let’s start with our pressure cooker beef tips which are amazzzzzzing!

 This one has a thicker gravy coating the meat but is similar to coq au vin to me.
 I cut up steak that needed to be cooked for this one instead of stew meat which shows just how versatile it really is.